rafalcode/gendb-sh/README.md

 Ref.
 No. 3, such a file doesn't exist.

 ### arch.tar.gz
-This is an awkwardly packaged (mistakenly - one presumes - recursived compressed) set of flask,celery and sqlalchemy core libraries which are not part of the gendb package.
+This is an awkwardly packaged (mistakenly - one presumes - recursivelyi compressed) set of flask and sqlalchemy core libraries which are not part of the gendb package.
 These can be installed with the usual virtualenv procedure.
 So, therefore, this fork will leave them out.
 There is also flask subdirectory which pretty much has nothings and that vitualenv should take of.